345670m/345670m/README.md

-hi i'm @345670M- 👋 Hi, I’m @345670m
+- 👋 Hi, I’m @345670m
- i'm interested inSoftware engineering- 👀 I’m interested in ... i'm currently learning coding- 🌱 I’m currently learning ...
+- 👀 I’m interested in sofrtware engineer
+-  🌱 I’m currently learning coding languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on alx platform
-reach me on - 📫 How to reach me ...
+- 📫 How to reach me @345670m

 <!---
 345670m/345670m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.